-The Assistant Director of Undergraduate Programs.
-This position works directly with the CEE Associate Head & Director of Undergraduate Studies.
+The Assistant Director of Undergraduate Programs: This position works directly with the CEE Associate Head & Director of Undergraduate Studies.
 The Assistant Director of Undergraduate Programs advises students on navigation of the CEE undergraduate curriculum, campus, college, and department requirements for graduation.
-The Assistant Director of Undergraduate Programs monitors the academic progress of all students.
-The Assistant Director of Undergraduate Programs also works closely with students in establishing study abroad and/or transfer credit and manages Academic Program Plans.
-The Assistant Director of Undergraduate Programs maintains student records, manages the department scholarships, and is the department's main contact person for departmental scholarships.
+This position also monitors the academic progress of all students, works closely with students in establishing study abroad credit and transfer credit.
+The Assistant Director of Undergraduate Programs is responsible for supervising both the Academic Advisor and Undergraduate Program Coordinator positions.

-Becky Stillwell 1102 Newmark Civil Engineering Laboratory (217) 333-3812 rborden@illinois.edu The Administrative Staff.
-Other administrative staff having responsibilities associated with CEE undergraduate programs include:
+Becky Stillwell 1102 Newmark Civil Engineering Laboratory (217) 333-3812 rborden@illinois.edu